CARTER Butterfly Valves

 Carter Valve manufactures industrial butterfly valves for isolation and control in water, HVAC, oil & gas, chemical processing, power, and general industrial piping.
 We supply standard resilient-seated designs as well as engineered platforms for high-temperature, high-cycle, and tight-shutoff duties—supported by clear documentation, material traceability options, and application review based on your service conditions.

-• Reliable shutoff with the right seat/sealing concept for your media and temperature
+• Reliable shutoff with the correct seat and sealing configuration

-• Stable operating torque to match your actuator and control strategy
+• Stable operating torque matched to your actuator and control system

 High-Performance Double Offset Butterfly Valve